ben476/memory-game/README.md

 # Epic memory game

-A quick and simple memory game I made for "homework" a long time ago.
+A quick and simple memory game I made for an assignment a long time ago.

 Check it out [here](https://memory.benhong.me/)